 Bridges, Industrial Coating, Lumiflon FEVE Resins, Fluoropolymers

-Considered to be Japan's greatest engineering feat, the Akashi-Kaikyo Bridge is the longest and tallest suspension bridge in the world.
+Considered to be Japan’s greatest engineering feat, the Akashi-Kaikyo Bridge is the longest and tallest suspension bridge in the world.
 Although its inception stems from a tragic ferry accident, the engineers ensured that the bridge was to be safe, stable and would endure a long coating life-cycle before any maintenance was needed.
-In order to prevent corrosion from the coastal region on which the bridge is situated, as well as road salts during snow, the bridge's surfaces were coated with a Lumiflon topcoat.
+In order to prevent corrosion from the coastal region on which the bridge is situated, as well as road salts during snow, the bridge’s metal surfaces were coated with a Lumiflon fluoropolymer topcoat.

 The bridge spans four miles, with two concrete foundations that are anchored over 100 meters below sea level.
 The bridge is subjected to currents that average 14 KPH, and because of its location in a typhoon region, winds that can reach speeds of 290 KPH.
 It also serves as one of Japan’s busiest bridges, with thousands of vehicles that cross the bridge and thousands of ships that sail underneath it daily